Tanya-Shekhawat/Tanya-Shekhawat.rbind.io/content/authors/admin/_index.md

 title: Tanya Shekhawat
 ---

 Hey there! 👋 I'm Tanya Shekhawat, a passionate and curious student currently embarking on a thrilling journey towards a B.Tech CSE Honours in Artificial Intelligence.
-With my pre-final year underway, I'm diving headfirst into the realm of data science, ready to unravel the mysteries hidden within vast datasets.
+I'm diving headfirst into the realm of data science, ready to unravel the mysteries hidden within vast datasets.
 {style="text-align: justify;"}